 “Our research will explain why fast fashion is hurting our Earth and needs to be changed.”

 Now, we hope you have found how to write thesis statement using different citation in this section.
-In all cases, make sure your source is concise and does not impede the flow of the thesis sentence.
+In all cases, make sure your source is concise and does not impede the flow of the thesis writing sentence.
 Maintain the style and format consistency throughout the rest of your paper.

 When you learn using sources in your summary sentences you should keep an eye on certain potential drawbacks.
 They should not be ignored.